While The Mysterious Mr. Enter focuses more on critique than comedy, there's still a fair amount of humor to be had here.

 Mr. Enter: "All right.
 My suspension of disbelief is totally shattered.
 I cannot believe anything that's going on here!"
 (Over clips from "SpongeBob, You're Fired") "A SpongeBob character that knows the meaning of the word 'Cancelled'!
 In what universe?
 In what fucking universe?"

-- Also this scene shortly afterwards:Wooldor: No!
+- Also this scene shortly afterward:Wooldor: No!
 Without the distraction of the cameras, I'll have nothing to keep me from hearing the voices in my head!

 Voice in Wooldor's Head: Cut their throats and drink the children's blood, Wooldor.
 Their youth will be your youth!